 3-D without glasses

-- 1 cup of water for steaming - depending on size of pot.
-Just enough to cover the bottom of pot about an inch deep.
+• 1 cup of water for steaming - depending on the size of the pot.
+Just enough to cover the bottom of the pot about an inch deep.
 Add more water as needed during steaming.

-- 1 teaspoon of powered garlic - okay to add more to taste.
-Can use raw crushed garlic fresh or from jar.
+• 1 teaspoon of powdered garlic - okay to add more to taste.
+Can use raw crushed garlic fresh or from a jar.

-- 2 heaping tablespoons of mayo - light, regular or vegan.
-Depending on size of artichoke, may need to double recipe.
+• 2 heaping tablespoons of mayo - light, regular or vegan.
+Depending on the size of the artichoke may need to double the recipe.
 Sour cream is a great substitution for mayo.

 In a small bowl add dried powdered garlic to mayo (or sour cream.)
 Mix well and set aside in the refrigerator for at least half an hour as the artichoke steams.